symbol/symbol-docs/source/guides/metadata/assigning-metadata-entries-to-an-account.rst

 Background
 **********

 Bob works as a digital notary that **stamp accounts** on the NEM blockchain.
-When a customer comes to Bob to notarize a document, he checks the authentication of the customer's documents then **tags the account**.
+When a customer comes to Bob to notarize a document, he checks the authentication of the customer's documents then **tags the customer's account** with the digitized document as metadata.

 In this tutorial, you are going to implement a program to allow Bob tag accounts issuing :doc:`metadata transactions <../../concepts/metadata>` .